Part 1 The Rise of the Market Society

 - Adam Smith (1723 – 1790)

 Viewed as the father of modern economics, Smith (from Fife, Scotland) warned scholars about conflating money with economy and for good reason.
 He too knew that money was a proxy for value.
 The Wealth of Nation is the most owned economic text, least read (because it is not easy to read for today’s modern English standards) and is thus easily misinterpreted.
 Carney argues that Smith is loved by the left and right.
 For example, he is caricatured as the father of laissez faire capitalism despite the fact that the “invisible hand” appears only three times in any of his books and only twice in “An Inquiry into the Wealth of Nations” (1776), according to Jess Norman, Adam Smith: What He Thought, and Why it Matters (London: Allen Lane, 2018), pp21-2.
 What made him pan-ideological is that Adam Smith applied the scientific method to social scientific observation rather than ideological dogma.
-The ideological spectrum is a flawed generalization that gets dashed when it interacts with the unique circumstances that define any human interaction.
+The ideological spectrum is a flawed generalization that gets dashed when it interacts with the unique circumstances that define any human interaction (but unfortunately, helps people simply/generalize and feel they know what’s going on, when in fact, ideology is a short-hand used to limit solution development).
 And as such, Smith was interested in understanding reality rather then bending it to any normative purposes.

 Carney’s emphasis in talking about Adam Smith is on the fact that: